 In addition, the pieces at Milparinka are also now complete, produced by Bonny Quayle and Gritta Walker.
 These pieces tell the stories of Milparinka, a testament to the Women of Milparinka in the 19th century, reflecting the letters that were written to families and loved ones acknowledging hardships and joy.
 In addition, a beautiful artwork that can be found in the museum was commissioned by artist Clarke Barrett, depicting Captain Charles Sturt.

-Thanks to West Darling Arts for their project management of these sculptures.
+Thanks to West Darling Arts for their assistance in this area of the project.

 * Sturt National Park Sculptures were all made from the left-over wire fencing from when the Wild Desert conservation area was fenced.